 I reported in to Camp Howze with my mountain bike in a box with ropes and big wall shoes.
 Mean drunk Major Murphy said“You must go meet the Colonel.”
 Up the hill to the Colonel’s quarters, on the front porch he grabs my left shoulder, turns it towards him: “Oh great, another tab-less bitch” referring to the absence of the Ranger tab on my uniform—a major omission for an infantry officer.

 Major Mark Vialpondo took over from Murphy.
 Besides being a hard son-of-a-bitch with a soon-broken-ankle (NODs appreciating night).
-Drank way too hard at the hank emerson-lonesome end dinner and we sat at the o’club bar, and he was practically crying, missing the black stuff he and colonel hunt did in previous lives, before this namby-pamby korea bullshit.
+Drank way too hard at the hank emerson-lonesome end dinner and we sat at the o’club bar, and he was practically crying, missing the black stuff he and colonel Highlander did in previous lives, before this namby-pamby korea bullshit.
 I walked him and his crutches down the 88 stairs to the field-grade Quonset, tucked him in and walked back uphill to the lieutenants’ q.